Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Abstract

 \section{Abstract}

-We study the minimizing movement scheme for some families of geodesically semiconvex functionals defined on either the Hellinger-Kantorovich or the Spherical Hellinger-Kantorovich space.
-By exploiting some of the finer geometric properties of those spaces, we prove that the sequence of curves produced by geodesically interpolating the points generated by the scheme, parameterized by the step size, converges to curves that satisfy the Evolutionary Variational Inequality (EVI), when the step size goes to zero.\footnote{Our work will remain as a draft for one or two months, as the authors wait for some of the cited work to be publicly available.
-We invite any comments or feedback from anyone that goes through it.}
+We study the minimizing movement scheme for families of geodesically semiconvex functionals defined on either the Hellinger-Kantorovich space or on the Spherical Hellinger-Kantorovich space.
+By exploiting some of the finer geometric properties of the spaces (namely the local-angle condition and the semiconcavity of the squared distance, when restricted to suitable subsets), we prove that the sequence of curves, which are produced by geodesically interpolating the points generated by the minimizing movement scheme, converges to a curve that satisfy the Evolutionary Variational Inequality (EVI), when the time step goes to $0$.
+Under suitable conditions, we obtain a global EVI flow on the whole space.